the-road-to-learn-react/the-road-to-react-spanish/manuscript/react-modern/meet-the-react-component.md

 export default App;
 ~~~~~~~

-Variables defined in the function's body will be re-defined each time this function runs, like all JavaScript functions:
+Variables defined in the function's body will be re-defined each time this function runs, which shouldn't be something new if you are familiar with JavaScript and its functions:

-{title="src/App.js",lang="javascript"}
+{title="src/App.jsx",lang="javascript"}
 ~~~~~~~
-import React from 'react';
+import * as React from 'react';

 function App() {
 # leanpub-start-insert